highchair/highchairdesign-com/_posts/2012-07-20-do-i-need-a-native-app.md

 [^4]: Right around the time of this article, the Facebook IPO was all the news wanted to talk about.
 Gah.

-A Wrapper App has some native code and functionality (Objective C for iOS, Java for Android) around a few web views of typical HTML content.
+A Wrapper App has some native code and functionality (Objective C for iOS, Java for Android) around a few web views of typical <span class="abbr">HTML</span> content.
 Native code handles communicating with the phone’s hardware features and stores much of the UI.
-Other views are built with HTML, which is better at showing streams of content.
-Native code is better at handling some interface actions and can cut down on what would otherwise be HTTP server requests.
+Other views are built with <span class="abbr">HTML</span>, which is better at showing streams of content.
+Native code is better at handling some interface actions and can cut down on what would otherwise be <span class="abbr">HTTP</span> server requests.

 The “Wrapper” is a good way to cut deployment and development time and concentrate the App on doing a few things very well through a mix of technologies.
 Using this hybrid approach can have pitfalls[^5] if not done well, but in general, it is the preferred way to develop most non-game Apps.

-[^5]: The pitfalls can be mitigated, but the key takeaway here is that native code does some things well and HTML views do other things well.
+[^5]: The pitfalls can be mitigated, but the key takeaway here is that native code does some things well and <span class="abbr">HTML</span> views do other things well.
 Both should be used for their best points.
 The slew of bad press that the FB App gets might be due to the way FB codes (move fast and break things) more than the technologies they chose to employ.
 More reading about what the Facebook App is doing, right or wrong: [Here’s Why the Facebook App is so Bad, blog.mobtest.com](https://blog.mobtest.com/2012/05/heres-why-the-facebook-ios-app-is-so-bad-uiwebviews-and-no-nitro/) and [These are the Technical Reasons ehy the Facebook App is so Terrible, cultofmac.com](https://www.cultofmac.com/167201/these-are-the-technical-reasons-why-facebooks-ios-app-is-so-terrible/)

 ### LinkedIn

 The business social network launched a redesigned App recently to much fanfare and many positive reviews.
 They also use a Wrapper approach with a layer of native code wrapped around different types of web views.

-LinkedIn’s App is said to be only 5% native with the rest being HTML5 web views, but people are surprised how Native it feels (especially when compared to the reviews that the Facebook App gets).
-One of the tools in their belt is the new HTML5 local storage options for caching content locally, which allows them to store views more readily and load views before they are requested.[^6]
+LinkedIn’s App is said to be only 5% native with the rest being <span class="abbr">HTML</span>5 web views, but people are surprised how Native it feels (especially when compared to the reviews that the Facebook App gets).
+One of the tools in their belt is the new <span class="abbr">HTML</span>5 local storage options for caching content locally, which allows them to store views more readily and load views before they are requested.[^6]

-[^6]: This can get very technical, but if you are inclined, these are some good reads: [venturebeat.com](https://venturebeat.com/2011/08/16/linkedin-node/), [Local Storage, engineering.linkedin.com](https://engineering.linkedin.com/mobile/linkedin-ipad-using-local-storage-snappy-mobile-apps), [Smooth Infinite Scrolling, engineering.linkedin.com](https://engineering.linkedin.com/linkedin-ipad-5-techniques-smooth-infinite-scrolling-html5)
+[^6]: This can get very technical, but if you are inclined, these are some good reads: [venturebeat.com](https://venturebeat.com/2011/08/16/linkedin-node/), [Local Storage, engineering.linkedin.com](https://engineering.linkedin.com/mobile/linkedin-ipad-using-local-storage-snappy-mobile-apps), [Smooth Infinite Scrolling, engineering.linkedin.com](https://engineering.linkedin.com/linkedin-ipad-5-techniques-smooth-infinite-scrolling-<span class="abbr">HTML</span>5)

 The key components of the App is its Native feel – it takes full advantage of how users have come to expect the touchscreen interface to work.
 Swipe events are built into the workflow seamlessly, making the App a joy to use.
 As a case study for user experience, LinkedIn is a good one – they broke their user base into the At-work user, the On-the-couch user (tablet), and the 2-minute user (smart phone) and they designed specific experiences for all three.